ghostboats/bg3_mod_helper/README.md

 A special thanks to the BG3 community, whose documentation provided significant assistance in the development of this extension.

-DMing on discord is best way to directly contact me.
+DMing on discord is best way to directly contact me